Wildfires in North and South Carolina fueled by drought, wind and fallen trees from Hurricane Helene

 Two fires were burning in the mountains of South Carolina.
 The fires in Table Rock State Park and nearby Persimmon Ridge have burned a combined 2.3 square miles (5.9 square kilometers), the South Carolina Forestry Commission said.
 Officials said both fires were ignited by human activity and neither were contained as of Monday night.

 No injuries were reported, and no structures were imminently threatened as of Monday night, but voluntary evacuations were issued for about 100 homes over the weekend.
-On Tuesday morning, officials called for voluntary evacuations along a road northeast of the Persimmon Ridge Fire, encouraging residents and businesses to evacuate because of winds that could push the flames eastward, the forestry commission said in a social media post.
-It wasn’t immediately clear how many homes and businesses were affected.
+On Tuesday morning, the forestry commission updated an earlier announcement to say no evacuations were planned near the Persimmon Ridge Fire, but residents were urged to be prepared to leave their homes if an evacuation is suggested in the future.

 “The weather over the next few days remains concerning, as relative humidities are expected to remain very low, and the forecasted wind speeds will still be conducive to spreading the fire,” the forestry commission said.

-Note: This story has been corrected to show that officials were not recommending evacuations near the Persimmon Ridge Fire, but residents should be prepared to leave their homes if one is suggested.